10 Healthcare Management Skills Employers Are Seeking

 Soft skills that help healthcare managers excel

 Technical skill isn’t the only thing that matters.
-Employers also want to see well-rounded candidates with a strong foundation of transferrable skills and abilities.
-Here’s what our analysis identified as some of the most sought after transferrable skills for healthcare management roles.2
+Employers also want to see well-rounded candidates with a strong foundation of transferable skills and abilities.
+Here’s what our analysis identified as some of the most sought after transferable skills for healthcare management roles.2

 This skill is indispensable in every aspect of healthcare management.
 Whether you are assessing a budget or creating a schedule, you must communicate with other administrative and clinical staff to understand how your decisions will affect others.
 De La Cruz, who previously worked as a Children’s Miracle Network director for a local regional hospital, says communication was one of the skills she relied on most often.